canelzy/my-replit-project/replit.md

 ## Overview

 This is a React-based web application called "Canada Access Hub" that serves as a comprehensive directory for Canadian government services and Ontario non-profit organizations.
-The application provides an organized interface for users to access various government services categorized into eight main areas: Taxes & Benefits, Pensions & Retirement, Employment & Social Development, Immigration & Citizenship, Health & Disability, Legal/Identification, Banking & Financial Services, and General Government.
-Additionally, it features a dedicated Non-Profits section with official directories and categorized Ontario non-profit organizations.
+The application provides an organized interface for users to access various government services categorized into nine main areas: Taxes & Benefits, Pensions & Retirement, Employment & Social Development, Immigration & Citizenship, Health & Disability, Legal/Identification, Banking & Financial Services, Non-Profits, and General Government.
+Additionally, it features a dedicated Non-Profits tab with official directories and categorized Ontario non-profit organizations.
 Built with modern web technologies, it offers a responsive design with search functionality, favorites management, category filtering, and user feedback capabilities.

 ## User Preferences